-I’m a Licensed Professional Counselor (LPC) through the Oregon Board of Licensed Professional Counselors and Therapists and a Somatic Experiencing Practitioner (SEP).
-My counseling practice serves individuals, couples, and groups.
+I’m a Licensed Professional Counselor (LPC) through the Oregon Board of Licensed Professional Counselors and Therapists.
+I provide clinical consultation for mental health therapists and clinical supervision for post-graduate associates pursuing licensure in Oregon as professional counselors or marriage and family therapists.
+My counseling practice serves individuals, couples and other relationship types, and groups.
 I also offer consulting for practitioners wanting to start and grow their own private practices.

 My commitment to this work is born out of my own healing.
 A grandchild of Holocaust survivors and refugees, I was born into a body and family carrying the vulnerabilities of intergenerational trauma.
 For much of my life, I suffered from various physical ailments, anxieties, and feelings of disconnection, with no real understanding of their source or the possibility of relief.